JasonJWilliamsNY/docker_jupyterhub_config/README.md

    and `user3`.
 Usernames have passwords such that: `some_username.123`.

-   Note: Your user will have a home directory at `/home/$user` This will be a symbolic link to a folder `$user` that will be created on the machine running the docker container.
+   Note: Your user will have a home directory at `/home/$user` This will be a symbolic link to a folder `jupyterhub-persistant/$user` that will be created on the machine running the docker container.
    In this way, data and changes made by the user on the hub will exist persistently outside of the container.